bbepis/XUnity.AutoTranslator/README.md

 AllowPluginHookOverride=True     ;Allow other text translation plugins to override this plugin's hooks

 [Behaviour]
-Delay=0                          ;Delay to wait before attempting to translate a text in seconds MaxCharactersPerTranslation=200  ;Max characters per text to translate.
+MaxCharactersPerTranslation=200  ;Max characters per text to translate.
 Max 500.
 IgnoreWhitespaceInDialogue=True  ;Whether or not to ignore whitespace, including newlines, in dialogue keys IgnoreWhitespaceInNGUI=True      ;Whether or not to ignore whitespace, including newlines, in NGUI